jonathanhogg/flitter-kinect/README.md

 In `:color` output mode, the result image will be the 1920x1080 color frame as received from the Kinect visible light camera.

-For combined output, the color image will be cropped and aligned to the depth camera's view (512x424).
+For `:combined` output, the color image will be cropped and aligned to the undistorted depth camera's view.
 The A channel will contain the depth value, as described above, and the RGB channels will contain the matching color from the visible light camera.
 The RGB channels are *not* premultiplied by the A channel.

+The `!kinect` window node can be used multiple times in a view without problem.
+Each will show data from the same device.